 A. Introduction

-The purpose of this OFO Settlement Agreement (Agreement or Settlement Agreement) is to revise Pacific Gas and Electric Company’s (PG&E’s) operating guidelines and gas tariffs to achieve the following goals:
+The purpose of this OFO Settlement Agreement (Agreement, Settlement, or Settlement Agreement) is to revise Pacific Gas and Electric Company’s (PG&E’s) operating guidelines and gas tariffs to achieve the following goals:

 Improve market access to operational information necessary for the management of gas imbalances on PG&E’s system.

-Significantly reduce the number of OFOs on the PG&E system.
+Reduce the number of system-wide OFOs on the PG&E system.

 Reduce the impact of OFOs on the market.